Are you interested in getting started with dehydrating foods without spending a ton of money?

 That's enough space to dehydrate almost a whole 3-pound bag of sliced apples or 5 to 6 pounds of jerky meat.

 You can fit quite a bit of food on 6 square feet, but if that's not enough, you can add more trays.
-They come in packs of two, and you can find them at Amazon.
-(Click here to check the current Amazon price.)
+They come in packs of two.
+(Check the current price at Amazon.)

 It can accept up to 12 trays, so the maximum potential drying area is 12 square feet.